Lisa Gonzales, RN, IBCLC

 In addition to my private practice, I am a board member for Camp It Up!, an LGBTQIA+ family camp in California and serve on the Educational Equity Advisory Committee for my local school district.

-I live in Wilsonville, Oregon with my husband, 3 rambunctious kids, and ancient dog.
+I live in Wilsonville, Oregon with my husband and 3 rambunctious kids.
 I enjoy sewing, crafting, and (nerd alert) learning about infant feeding.